-Each student completing the Applied Sciences degree or Arts and Sciences degree along with the Human Services program must select 10 credits of related elective courses.
-Students may select specialty courses from the Human Services program, Administration of Law and Justice program, Human Development courses, and/or Behavioral Sciences courses.
+Students completing the Applied Sciences degree or Arts and Sciences degree along with the Human Services program must select 10 credits of related elective courses.
+Students may select specialty courses from the Human Services program or Administration of Law and Justice program, human development courses, and/or behavioral sciences courses.
 Specialty courses are generally taken during the last three quarters of the program.